Czechia: Risk Assessment

 - Central geographic location at the heart of industrial Europe

-- Tightly integrated in the international, especially German, production chain
+- Tightly integrated in the international production chain, and more particularly the German one

-- Preferential destination for foreign direct investments in Central Europe
+- Preferred destination for FDI in Central Europe

 - Significant industrial potential